gillandsiphon/gillandsiphon.github.io/content/posts/calorie-vibe-check.md

 ### Coarse Calorie Counting

 To what extent can current LLMs estimate calorie counts?
-Rather than a formal evaluation, this is a vibe check to see if Claude can coarsely return approximate estimates.
+Rather than a formal evaluation, this is a vibe check to explore Claude's performance on returning calorie estimates.

 {{< figure src="/img/calorie1.PNG" caption="The Humane Ai Pin video (attempting to) measure the amount of protein in a handful of almonds." >}}